Can You Get Disability Benefits for Ataxia?

 • Charlevoix-Saguenay spastic ataxia is a disease that starts in childhood and results in the atrophy (shrinking) of leg nerves.

 A lot of ataxia symptoms can mimic being drunk—slurring speech, stumbling around, falling, and dropping things.
-If you're experiencing these symptoms, it's important to let your doctor know.
+If you're chronically experiencing these symptoms, it's important to let your doctor know.
 Your doctor will want to find out what type of ataxia you have so that you can get the proper treatment.

 Qualifying Under the Medical Listing for Neurodegenerative Disorders